CookInternational/Ozark-Gazette/README.md

 ```text
 ?action=articles
 ```

+Do not build login/signup/account calls against Ozark-only actions.
+Account logic must use the shared CGN account endpoints through the same deployed Web App.

 on Ozark pages.
 That route may return the main CGN News article sheet instead of The Ozark Gazette sheet.